cancerberoSgx/prettier-eslint-gallery/README.md

  * test if this works : npm install -g gallery

- * as user I want to build the gallery to see how MY code will look like (not provided examples) and verify that this project will work ok
+ * as user I want to build the gallery to see how MY code will look like (not provided examples) and verify that this project will work ok. prettier-eslint-gallery --build-gallery --input my/sample/folderWithJsFiles --output gallery-output-folder - build a gallery for all supported styles and for all sample .js files in given folder so you can open using a static local server and see how your files will look like in popular eslint styles.

  * npm publish
- * test node API doc in readme

  * --input to accept globs